Adamgzlez/Threat-Hunting-Scenario-Tor/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

-Searched for any indication that user "employee" actually opened the TOR browser.
-There was evidence that they did open it at `2024-11-08T22:17:21.6357935Z`.
+Searched for any indication that user "labonegopro" actually opened the TOR browser.
+There was evidence that they did open it at `2025-04-23T20:56:20.7416514Z`.
 There were several other instances of `firefox.exe` (TOR) as well as `tor.exe` spawned afterwards.

 **Query used to locate events:**